Parent article: Best Beginner Guitar Lessons

 Here are the ones we recommend:

-Guitar Tricks Beginner Courses: Fundamentals Levels I and II
+1. Guitar Tricks Fundamentals I and II Courses

 Guitar Tricks is the largest online guitar lesson depot in the world.
-Having got their start back in 1998, they are still leading the way in this arena.
-I've worked for them before and after being an affiliate of theirs, I continue to recommend them personally as the absolute best in terms of video-based guitar courses and individual lessons.
+Starting back in 1998, they are still leading the way in this arena.
+I worked for their customer support department for a couple of years, and continue to recommend them personally as the absolute best in terms of video-based guitar courses and individual lessons.

-They're also particularly strong in the area of beginner content, offering two programs in their course catalog that were written and developed specifically for beginners.
+They're also particularly strong in the area of beginner guitar lesson content, offering two programs in their course catalog that were written and developed specifically for complete beginners.

-These courses are both taught by Lisa McCormick, who has an excellent teaching presence and a calming, friendly demeanor.
+These courses are both taught by Lisa McCormick, who has an excellent teaching style and a calming, friendly demeanor.

 These two courses are, without a doubt, two of the most complete and child-friendly guitar courses in existence.
 Here are a few of the topics that Lisa covers, between the two levels: